Gomer0319/Armada_Tesda_WF/Week 3/03-Day 3/02-Scope_and_Closure.md

 ### **Understanding Scope and Closures in JavaScript**

-#### **Developmental Outcomes:**
+**Learning Objectives:**

 By the end of this lesson, trainees will be able to:

 1. Differentiate between global, local, and block scope in JavaScript.
-2. Understand how variables are accessed within different scopes.
+2. Describe how variables are accessed within different scopes.
-3. Explain closures and why they are important.
+3. Explain closures and their significance in JavaScript.
-4. Apply closures to create powerful, flexible code.
+4. Apply closures to create more powerful and flexible code.

 ---